 materials, enrollment in classes, as well as numbers of majors and the

-and non-print media should contain as much information as possible about
+books and non-print media should contain as much information as possible

-the requested items and should be prioritized and will be accepted via
+about the requested items and should be submitted

 Librarian will set appropriate deadlines for requests for requests to be